 Professor of Physics

 B.Sc equivalent, Physical-Technical Institute, Moscow, 1952.
 First Ph.D, Yerevan Physics Institute, Armenia, 1958.
 Second Ph.D, Budker Institute of Nuclear Physics, Novosibirsk, 1963.
 Research, Theoretical Department, Institute for Theoretical and Experimental Physics (ITEP), Moscow, 1953-56.
 Research, Budker Institute of Nuclear Physics, 1963-64.
 Research, Chief of electro-magnetic interaction lab, Professor (1970), Yerevan Physics Institute, 1956-72.
 Research, Institute of Terrestrial Magnetism and Dissemination of Radio Waves, Moscow region, 1972-73.
 After a detour through the Gulag: Senior Scientist, Laboratory of Nuclear Studies, Cornell University, 1987-2008.
 Professor, Physics and Government, Cornell University, 2008-present.
 Visiting Scientist, CERN, 1988-89.
 Consultant, Brookhaven National Laboratory, 1998-2009.
+Center for Axion and Precision Physics, IBS, 2014-present.
 American Physical Society Nicholson Medal, 1995.
 American Physical Society Andrei Sakharov Prize, 2006.
 Fellow, American Academy of Arts and Sciences.
 Fellow, American Physical Society.
 Foreign Member, National Academy of Sciences of Armenia.

-Accelerator physics, experimental elementary particle physics, theoretical foundations of quantum mechanics
+Accelerator physics, experimental elementary particle spin physics, spin-gravity interaction, foundations of quantum mechanics

 As a member of the Muon (g-2) Collaboration at Fermilab, formerly at Brookhaven National Laboratory (BNL) and as a founding member of the EDM (Electric Dipole Moment) Collaboration BNL, I continue to investigate systematic errors, spin coherence time and other theoretical issues related to the proposed measurement of the proton, electron and deuteron EDMs.
 My work on the theoretical foundations of quantum mechanics continues to focus on the origin of quantum indeterminism.